-As part of its NIPP Security & Resilience Challenge project, Powered for Patients and its project partner Talus Analytics will create a prototype that will consolidate real time data streams from fault detection and automated reporting technologies connected to emergency power systems into a single data feed with a Red, Yellow, and Green risk indicator scale.
+As part of its NIPP Security & Resilience Challenge project, Powered for Patients and its project partner Talus Analytics created a prototype that harnesses Fault Detection & Diagnostic (FDD) technology to provide real time alerts to designated government and utility personnel when emergency power is threatened in a critical facility during a power outage.

-This prototype will provide government officials and utilities with a single dashboard through which to view and assess unfolding threats to emergency power at critical healthcare facilities impacted by disaster across the U.S. This real time awareness of threats to emergency power will enable accelerated response by government in forestalling the loss of emergency power through deployment of temporary generators, generator fuel or other assets.
+These real time alerts will enable accelerated response by government in forestalling the loss of emergency power through deployment of temporary generators, generator fuel or other assets.
 For utilities, this early warning could enable a shift in restoration priorities to restore utility power prior to the loss of emergency power.

-Powered for Patients is grateful to the many stakeholders that have engaged in this project, including:
+Powered for Patients is grateful to the following stakeholders that engaged in this project:

 - Association of State and Territorial Health Officials (ASTHO)

 - International Association of Emergency Managers (IAEM)

 - National Association of County and City Health Officials (NACCHO)